GameStop soars on building NFT trading hub, crypto partnerships

 NFTs, which use blockchain to record the ownership of digital items such as images or videos, surged in popularity in 2021, leaving many baffled why so much money was being spent on items that do not physically exist.

-The highly volatile crypto assets have cratered in recent months, with bitcoin BTC=BTSP plummeting to a more than three-month low of $42,218.84, down 38% from its $69,000 all-time high in November.
+The highly volatile crypto assets have cratered in recent months, with bitcoin BTC=BTSP plummeting to a more than three-month low of $42,001.97, down about 38% from its $69,000 all-time high in November.

 (Reporting by Medha Singh and Shashank Nayar in Bengaluru; Editing by Shinjini Ganguli)